Azure/azure-rest-api-specs/specification/containerregistry/data-plane/Azure.ContainerRegistry/readme.md

       - $.definitions.Annotations.properties["org.opencontainers.image.title"]
       - $.definitions.Annotations.properties["org.opencontainers.image.description"]
   - suppress: RequiredReadOnlyProperties
     reason: These are used in output types to mark readonly properties as non-optional.
-It should be allowed: https://github.com/Azure/azure-openapi-validator/issues/243
+It should be allowed https://github.com/Azure/azure-openapi-validator/issues/243
     from: containerregistry.json
     where:
       - $.definitions.RepositoryAttributes.properties["registry"]